Our agenda includes:

-- Engaging groups and individuals in our local communities in participatory art and fashion education projects.
+- Engaging groups and individuals in our local communities.
+Find out more about our participatory art and fashion education projects.

-- By working with young people in partner schools and FE colleges in Greater London, whose parent(s) or guardians do not have a university degree.
-We support students to apply and progress on to our courses or other courses within the University.
+- Working with young people in partner schools and FE colleges in Greater London, whose parent(s) or guardians do not have a university degree.
+We support students in applying and progressing on to our courses, or other courses within UAL.

 LCF Education for Sustainability Transformation (EST) Report 2021